Bill Watch List / 2025 Session

 Education Related Bills:

-- AB727 – Awaiting Assembly Committee Hearings – Requires all schools and colleges to add the Trevor Project hotline, which provides counseling to LGBTQ+ students, to student IDs.
+• AB727 Passed 1st Assembly Committee hearing – Requires “public schools that serve pupils in an of grades 7 to 12, inclusive, and public or private and institutions of higher education” to add the Trevor Project hotline, which provides counseling to LGBTQ+ students, to student IDs with NO exemptions for religious schools and colleges.

 Elementary & Secondary Education Related Bills: